Services to Help Solve Your Challenges

 Key Takeaways

-A second-parent adoption ensures that:
+A completed second-parent adoption provides:

 Without these documents, institutions may default to biological relatives, even when that does not reflect your family structure.

-By completing a second-parent adoption or parentage order, preparing powers of attorney, and putting an estate plan in place, you replace uncertainty with clarity.
-These steps ensure that your family is protected—not just today, but for years to come.
-For guidance tailored to your family’s goals and circumstances, the attorneys at Goranson Bain Ausley offer informed, compassionate counsel.
+For guidance tailored to your family’s goals and circumstances, the attorneys at Goranson Bain Ausley offer informed, compassionate counsel across seven Texas offices — Austin, Dallas, Fort Worth, Granbury, Midland, Plano, and San Antonio.
 To learn more about LGBT custody rights in Texas, visit our resource page on LGBT child custody or speak with a GBA attorney about building a legal foundation that fully reflects the family you’ve created.

 Our attorneys are experienced in all aspects of family law and will guide you through each step of the process, ensuring you have the information you need to make wise decisions and prepare for the future.